Nothing On (But the Radio): Leaks and release

 After becoming a successful TikTok star, Addison Rae launched her music career in 2021 with the release of her debut single "Obsessed".
 Set to be the lead single of her debut album, the song was critically panned, leading to shelving her musical project.
 The following year saw an influx of leaks of songs intended for her debut effort, including a cover of Lady Gaga's unreleased track "Nothing On (But the Radio)".
 A four-seconds snippet surfaced online on January 21, 2022, leading to mixed reactions from internet users.
+Rolling Stone writer Brittany Spanos credits a leak of this song, among with the original version of "2 Die 4", to spark interest of general public in Rae's discography.
+Four years earlier, the singer posted a TikTok lip-syncing to Lady Gaga's version.

 On August 14, 2023, Rae announced that she would be releasing an EP made up of some unreleased songs which were intended to be a part of her "lost album".
 AR was released four days later through Sandlot, with "Nothing On (But the Radio)" being its third track.
-Five years earlier, the singer posted a TikTok lip-syncing to Lady Gaga's version.
-In 2024, Rae told People that she wishes the original performer to listen to her iteration, hence it is "different", and called Lady Gaga a "pioneer of pop and experimenting".
+During the last stop of The Addison Tour, on October 22, 2025, at the Greek Theatre in Los Angeles, Rae performed the song for the first time as part of an encore.